flodorner/Opinion-Formation/code/README.md

 Files with prefix `script_` will run directly, while for `experiments_` or `exp_` you need to go to the end of the file and uncomment the experiment function you want, then run.

+## Code structure
+The different models are defined as subclasses in `model.py`.
+Different experiments with different models and parameters are then defined in `script_` and `experiments_`, which directly include the visualizations.

 ## Reproducing figures from the report
 ### General